 30 Day Challenge Ideas Can Be the Start of a Healthy New You!We may earn affiliate income from the links in this post, at no extra cost to you.

-When life feels stale it can be difficult to know how to shake things up for the better.
+When life feels stale it can be difficult to know how to shake things up for a better life.
 But there’s a clear reason for that – and a simple trick to overcome the reason you’re resisting making a change that would improve your life…

 Being stuck in a rut is not about a single thing not feeling quite right – it’s often about lots of different things.
 And that means that the thought of change is daunting, because where do you even start?!